Home

 Since 2004, Edgar & Dow Family Law has focused solely on family law, helping to guide our clients through divorce, child support cases, and other emotionally charged cases.
 We serve clients across California in Riverside, Murrieta, Anaheim, and nearby areas.

 Our team understands how difficult these types of cases can be to take on by yourself, which is why we focus on finding efficient, timely resolutions that avoid unnecessary conflict.
-Let our skilled attorneys take the weight off your shoulders so you can focus on you and your family’s well-being.
+Let our skilled family attorneys take the weight off your shoulders so you can focus on you and your family’s well-being.

 Our firm is built on honesty, integrity, and results.
 We make sure to give transparent expectations to our clients during their first consultation and provide an effective strategy for their unique case.
 Throughout the legal process, our clients receive direct access to their attorney and a streamlined process that minimizes stress while maximizing outcomes.